-Critical habitat is a term under the ESA that identifies geographic areas containing features essential to the conservation of a listed species and which may require special management considerations or protection.
+Critical habitat is a term under the ESA that identifies geographic areas containing features essential to the conservation of a listed species and may require special management considerations or protection.
 Specifying the location of habitat essential to the conservation of the species helps federal agencies identify where to utilize their authorities to benefit listed species.
-The designation also helps focus the conservation efforts of other conservation partners, such as state and local governments, non-governmental organizations and individuals.
+The designation also helps focus the conservation efforts of other conservation partners, such as state and local governments, non-governmental organizations, and individuals.

 Does a critical habitat designation change protection under the ESA?

 No. Once listed under the ESA, a species is protected wherever it occurs.
 Federal agencies are required to consult on any action they conduct, fund, or permit that might affect the species.
 The ESA requires the Service to identify the location of habitats essential to the conservation of the species, which the ESA terms “critical habitat.”

 Only if an activity is authorized, funded, or carried out by a federal agency will the agency need to work with the Service to help project applicants avoid, reduce, or mitigate potential impacts to listed species or their identified habitat.